 This young lady introduced me to the art of writing poetry on the back of a bamboo shedding.
 We went to the Water Lily Festival in Wilsonville, Oregon.
 It was da bomb.

-North Beach, San Francisco, CA at Café Trieste
+Writing From a Laptop in North Beach, San Francisco, CA at Café Trieste

 I am an educator and a writer.
 I was born in Louisiana and I now live in the Big Apple.
 My heart beats to the rhythm of "Ain't No Place to Pee on Mardi Gras Day".
 My style is of the hot sauce variety.
 I love philosophy sprinkles and a hot cup of café au lait.